salihkilicli/Soccer_Transfers_Recommendation_Engine/README.md

 Problem Statement:

-- Given a player, who is about to leave the team, how can we find the best replacement with given restrictions
+- Given a team and a player, who is about to leave the team, how can we find the best replacement with given restrictions:

   - __Age__
   - __Transfer Cost__